 What looks like perfectionism is often fear of failure or rejection.
-Endless preparation is actually avoidance - if you never actually put yourself out there, you’ll never get rejected.
+Endless preparation is actually avoidance - you never get rejected if you never put yourself out there.

 The “Different is Better” Strategy

-In all probability, he will jump at the first bright, shiny opportunity that comes his way.
+You will jump ship for the first bright, shiny opportunity that comes your way.

-Beware taking a role significantly below your abilities, experience, and salary.
+Beware taking a role significantly below your abilities, experience, and pay grade.
 While this can be a strategy for a significant career shift (industry and/or function), it works against midlife career changers who may not have the financial resources or career runway to do so.

-By under-reaching, this career changer puts herself back financially during her peak earning years.
-It can also be difficult for talent managers who must justify hiring someone who may move on in 12-18 months.
-Hiring is expensive, not just regarding salary, but also concerning turnover.
+By under-reaching, this MCC’er puts herself back financially during her peak earning years.
+It is difficult for talent managers to justify the precious time and expense of hiring someone who may move on in 12-18 months.

 Help and Hope from a Coach

-The anxiety that prompts making a midlife career change is often driven by the desire to move away from something unpleasant.
-A coach will help you specifically articulate what you want.
-This gets into the ‘what’ and the ‘why’ of the transition and identifies what you want to move toward.
+A midlife career change is often driven by the desperate desire to move away from something unpleasant.
+A coach will help you articulate specifically what you want and why (this is critical) so that you have something to move towards that energizes and excites you.

-With this newfound clarity and focus the coach will help you create a detailed career roadmap that captures both the tangibles (position, title, salary) and the intangibles (time with family, flex schedule, commute) that are important to you.
+This newfound clarity and focus will help you create a detailed career roadmap that captures both the tangibles (position, title, salary) and the intangibles (time with family, flex schedule, commute) that are important to you.

-The first question any hiring manager or executive asks when they need to fill a position is “Who do we know?”
-By working with a coach, your networking skills can put you at the front of the line before any job listing gets posted on the internet.
+The first question always asked is “Who do we know?”
+By working with a coach, your networking skills will put you at the front of the line, often before the job is listed (take that, LinkedIn and Indeed!).

-With a clear narrative and specific focus, more opportunities will appear that feel authentic to your skills and goals, and the odds of getting an interview are much higher than the online ‘post and pray’ technique of the “Bird Shot” Strategy.
+With your clear narrative and specific focus, more opportunities will appear that feel authentic to your skills and goals.
+The odds are increasingly in your favor to get the interview.
+Forget the old ‘post and pray’ strategy that everyone else uses.

-So if you are considering making a midlife career change, what’s holding you back?
+If you are considering a midlife career change, what’s holding you back?

 I’m Lindsey Honari, an executive and career coach who works with executives and upper-level managers who are ready to make a midlife career change with less stress and shorten the career transition period.
 If you would like to explore working with me, you can call me at 713-252-1921 or schedule a private 30-minute consultation with me.